MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/field-service.md

 > [!NOTE]
-> - The Dynamics 365 Guides HoloLens app shows work orders scheduled for the current day and the following eight days.<br>- Work orders continue to appear on HoloLens until they're marked as **Complete** in Field Service, or assigned to someone else.
+> - The Dynamics 365 Guides HoloLens app shows work orders scheduled for the current day and the following eight days.<br></br>- Work orders continue to appear on HoloLens until they're marked as **Complete** in Field Service or assigned to someone else.

 ### Known issues